MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     ![Screenshot of portal settings dialog](./IMAGES/Lab03/L3P12.png)

 1. [] Selecting Administration will open a new window, the **Power Apps Portals admin center**, where you can do portal administrative tasks.
 You may have to re-sign in.
-You should be first navigated to the **Portal Details** tab of the Power Apps Portals admin center.
+You should be first navigated to the **Portal Details** tab of the **Power Apps Portals admin center**.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P13.png)